LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

-Conceptually, this operation projects EEG embeddings onto a lower-rank query subspace regularized by the instruction prior.
-The learnable queries act as semantic filters, retaining task-relevant features while suppressing irrelevant variance.
-This constrained information flow can be viewed as conditional information maximization, yielding embeddings that are semantically consistent and generalizable.The refined EEG representation $\mathbf{h} \in \mathbb{R}^{k}$ is obtained by aggregating the query outputs $\mathbf{Q}$ through a multilayer perceptron, serving as a task-adapted summary of the EEG signal.
+where $W_Q, W_K, W_V$ denote the query, key, and value projections, and $d$ is the key dimension.
+Through this operation, each query selectively attends to instruction-relevant EEG patterns encoded in $\widetilde{\mathbf{m}}$, thereby performing instruction-guided feature extraction.
+Conceptually, this operation projects EEG embeddings onto a lower-dimensional query subspace regularized by the instruction prior.
+The learnable queries act as semantic filters, retaining task-relevant features while suppressing irrelevant variance, which yields embeddings that are more semantically consistent and generalizable.
+The resulting query outputs $\mathbf{Q}$ are aggregated and projected through a lightweight MLP to produce the instruction-aligned EEG representation $\hat{\mathbf{h}}$: